Hotster/hexlet-git/README.md

 Hello, Hexlet!
-How are you? > README.md git status q echo Hello, Hexlet!
 How are you?